dannisliang/omniata-unity3D-plugins/README.md

 The plugin is in the path:
 * unity3D-iOS-Plugin/OmniataiOSPlugin.m

-The plugin should be put together with the public header of the iOS framework in the path of one Unity3D project:
+The plugin should be put in the path of one Unity3D project:
 * <unity project name>/Assets/Plugins/iOS

 #### Methods Definition in C#